-To get a sense of the charge distribution in relation to the charge-transfer energy, Mulliken population analysis was also performed for each of the platinum-nanoparticle systems in the last part of their respective calculations where charge transfer has occurred (Table 3).
+Table 2 HALMO EDA with EDFT of anatase-Pt13-CO(atop) using the RPBE exchange-correlation functional at electronic temperature of 0.1 eV.
+Fragmentation is between the platinum nanoparticle and the anatase support, indicated by the bracketing.
+All energy values are in kcal mol-1 last part of their respective calculations where charge transfer has occurred (Table 3).
 Charges of the atoms in each subspecies were summed to give the charge of the subspecies.
 For the HALMO polarized state from SCF MI, the Mulliken charge of each fragment is zero (data not shown), which is in accordance with a constraint of SCF MI where the delocalization of electrons among fragments is disallowed.
-Pt{13} -CO(atop) has a charge-transfer energy of -92.2 kcal/mol, and Pt{55} -CO has a less negative value of -89.0 kcal/mol.
+Pt13-CO(atop) has a chargetransfer energy of -92.3 kcal mol-1, and Pt55-CO has a less negative value of -90.9 kcal mol-1.
 This correlates with the Mulliken charge of carbon monoxide not being as negative in Pt{55} -CO(atop) (-0.126) as compared to Pt{13} -CO(atop) (-0.130).
-Anatase- Pt{13} -CO(atop), however, does not agree with the trend.
+Anatase-Pt13-CO(atop), however, does not agree with the trend.
 A possible explanation is that some of the charge has transferred from anatase to carbon monoxide and made the covalent bonding between carbon monoxide and the platinum nanoparticle less stable.
 If instead the fragmentation is between the platinum nanoparticle and anatase (Table 2), the charge-transfer energy is much more negative than any of the species in Table 1, and the Mulliken charge on anatase agrees with the charge-transfer energy being more negative.